AndreRudolph/impulsephp-doc/docs/controller.md

 </div>

 After the execution is finished, the value of the textbox should be <span class="highlightText">Hello world!</span>.

-<a name="nested-controllers"></a>
-#### Nested controllers
-Thanks to nesting views you may nest controllers as well.
-Consider a web page consisting of different page sections like navigation, content, footer, etc. The bad approach would be that you would create one controller for the whole page.
-As a good software developer you try to separate concerns as much as possible and reasonable.
-That's why the framework offers a feature that is called controller nesting.

 #### Nested controllers
 Another main feature is view and therefor controller nesting.
 See more for view nesting in the views documentation.
 This section will only cover controller nesting.
 This can be achieved by importing a template within the executed controllers method.
 Below is an example of controller nesting.